What Business Structure is Best for my Business?

 - There are onerous regulatory burdens to running discretionary trusts.

 - Unlike partnerships where both profits and losses are spread across partners, only profits are distributed to beneficiaries.
-This leaves the entirety of the losses with the trustee.
+Ultimately, this leaves the entirety of the losses with the trustee.

 - Company structures are more attractive to potential investors than trust structures.